 Knowing your competitors is helpful not only in sports.
 You’re targeting the same niche and the same audience.
 And those who manage to attract the most attention, followers, and customers – win the battle.

 Then you have to create the content of much better, higher value and information.
 Cool content often ranks high and gets tons of shares.
-So you get the chance to get your place in the sun due to the right content social media optimization.
+So what does social media optimization mean?
+It’s the chance to get your place in the sun.

 4. Choose a Proper Content Form